onyx-m2/onyx-m2-firmware/README.md

 would be great to be able to this through software, possibly by connecting to the usb port.

+DONE - EVERYTHING IS CONFIGURABLE USING BLE
-It would also be nice to be able to change the wifi parameters without flashing!
-The M2 has an onboard EEPROM, so it should be possible.
+<s>It would also be nice to be able to change the wifi parameters without flashing!
+The M2
+has an onboard EEPROM, so it should be possible.</s>

+DONE
-I'm also not pleased with the battery life of my phone when the hotspot is enabled.
+<s>I'm also not pleased with the battery life of my phone when the hotspot is enabled.
 Even if no devices are connected, it slams the battery, and so I've been toggling it on and off - which is annoying.
-I'd love to revive my BLE relay and experience with that instead of using the hotspot when on the road.
+I'd love to revive my BLE relay and experience with that instead of using the hotspot when on the road.</s>

+SOLVED, BUT NOT EXACTLY LIKE THIS, NOW HANDLED CLEANLY BY THE SERVER
-Another "big one" would be to allow sessions to be managed on the device.
-Currently, the M2 is 100% dependent on clients enabling and disabling messages, which is kind of hard to manage in an environment with so many failure points between clients and the M2.
+<s>Another "big one" would be to allow sessions to be managed on the device.
+Currently,
+the M2 is 100% dependent on clients enabling and disabling messages, which is kind of hard to manage in an environment with so many failure points between clients and the M2.
-A much better system would be for the M2 to know what clients are still listening and what messages they are interested in.
+A much better system would be for the M2 to know what clients are still listening and what messages they are interested in.</s>